josemariasaldana/VXLAN-network-in-a-PC/experiment6.md

 ## Experiment #6: Two VXLAN tunnels over the routing setup

 Now, I will build two different VXLAN tunnels.
-The idea is that, in a real setup, `ns0` and `ns2` would be in the same lab (different subnetworks), and `ns1` would be in another location.
+The idea is that, in a real setup, `ns0` and `ns2` would be in the same lab (different subnetworks), and `ns1` would be in another location (if you want to build a kind of loop that makes the traffic go through the Internet).

 ![experiment6](https://github.com/josemariasaldana/VXLAN-network-in-a-PC/blob/main/experiment6.png)